 The application specific errors are handled and investigated using application specific tools and Helicon Tech usually does not provide support for third-party applications that are executed with our environment.
 In this situation you may get better help if you contact corresponding application or engine community.

 Helicon Zoo error logs

-Another thing you can do to learn about the error is enable logging in web.config using the following line:
+Another thing you can do to learn about the error is enabling logging in web.config by addidg the following line to <environmentVariables> secion:

-The ‘value’ is a relative path to the logs directory.
+The ‘value’ of the variable is a relative path to the logs directory.
 Write permissions should be enabled for this

 directory in order for Helicon Zoo to be able to write log files.

 Here's how the error log file may looks:

 Helicon Tech provides commercial support for our free products.
 You can reach support service here: http://support.helicontech.com/